niuware/niuware.github.io/quick-docs.md

 <a name="sessions-auth"></a>
 ### Sessions: Authentication

 The `Auth` class can help you verify if a user has successfully logged in to either the Main or Admin application.
 For this you can use the `grantAuth` or `revokeAuth` methods.
-Usually this methods will be called in the `Login.controller.php`.
+Usually this methods will be called in the `Login` controller.

 The Niuware WebFramework comes with a default configuration for auto logging a user who navigates to login-protected views as you can see in the following `Login` controller:

 {% highlight php %}
-[controllers/Login.controller.php]
+[controllers/Login.php]

 <?php